According to the CDC:

 My passion and my mission is to promote mental health awareness, bust negative stigma, suicide prevention and to educate the masses about issues associated with mental health struggles.

 When my friend, Renee, of 20+ years lost her mother, Carole, it was quite a devastation to the entire family.
 But even though my dear friend was grieving horribly, her first thoughts were for the well-being of others.
-Renee knew that I was having a difficult time myself and that my treatment-resistant, bipolar depression was slowly ravaging me.
+Renee knew that I was having a difficult time myself.
 So, she said to me one day when I was feeling particularly grief-stricken, “You know you have a coffee date with mom in the morning.
 Don’t you?”
 In other words, I needed to promise her that I would not harm myself (as my illness has caused me to do so on several occasions previously), but that I would DEFINITELY make it to the morning so that I could have coffee with her mother (who LOVED coffee).
 This simple, loving gesture saved my life on many, many occasions.
 Fast forward several months and my dear friend was in a down-ward spiral of ever-worsening depression, mourning the loss of her parents.
 So, I had the thought to make her a gift that would lift her spirits.
 I asked her about her favorite colors and hand-painted a custom coffee mug emblazoned with one of my favorite inspirational quotes.
 On the card I wrote, “Now YOU are having coffee with me and your mom in the morning.”, to let her know how much she was loved, cared for and thought about.
 And so we began texting each other pictures of ourselves (complete with raging bed-head) with our coffee mugs as a way to bring a smile to one another.
 It was at that moment that “One Small Positive Thought” coffee mugs was born.
 I’ve since made the mugs for my friends and family as a way to spread my simple message of the power of positive thought.
 I was also able to donate 10 mugs to Creative Expressions (the art therapy program at Arkansas State Hospital).
 These mugs were sold at their annual fund raising event (September 2018) held at the Arkansas State Hospital through the efforts of the Arkansas State Hospital Auxiliary.

 I then applied for and did receive a grant for $1,000.00 from University of Arkansas at Little Rock Signature Experience Awards initiative.
 I’ve decided to create “Project Change Your Days” to promote my “One Small Positive Thought” coffee mugs in an effort to raise awareness for issues connected to mental health, specifically suicide prevention and busting negative stigma.
 So, I create each unique coffee mug and donate them to organizations that I feel help promote this cause.